The Church (1989 film): Plot

 The next day, Lisa goes to Evan's office, where he is acting strangely.
 He tries to sexually assault her and she flees, shocked and horrified.
 Evan likewise menaces the sacristan's daughter Lotte, with whom he'd previously been amiable.
 Evan and the sacristan both become increasingly disheveled and violent.
-Lotte flees her apartment when she sees her father (who was in the process of abusing Lotte) reflected as an ape-like demon.
+Lotte flees her apartment.
 Having a moment of clarity, the sacristan rushes to the confession booth, and tells Father Gus that he has become demonically possessed and fears losing control.
-To Gus' horror, he rushes to the cellar and kills himself with a jackhammer, begging for forgiveness before he dies.

-His death seemingly triggers security mechanisms that cause the church to seal shut, trapping everyone inside.
-Among the occupants are a class of schoolchildren on a field trip, a bride taking wedding photographs, an elderly couple, and a argumentative pair of teenage bikers.
+To Gus' horror, he rushes to the cellar and kills himself with a jackhammer.
+His death triggers security mechanisms that cause the church to seal shut, trapping everyone inside.
 The occupants begin experiencing increasingly elaborate and deadly visions.
-The bride sees her reflection rapidly age, and in a fit of madness tears the skin off her own face.
-One of the schoolchildren sees his friend turn into his doppelganger before being killed.
-The teenager sees his girlfriend in the embrace of a gargoyle.
-As the occupants try to find a way out, Gus confronts the aloof Bishop, and discovers him on the rooftop with a stash of occult parchments and schematics for the church.
-He reveals that he intends to let the evil inside kill the occupants before being unleashed on what he sees as a sinful and corrupt world, before accidentally falling to his death.
+As the occupants try to find a way out, Gus confronts the aloof Bishop, who reveals that he intends to let the evil inside kill the occupants before being unleashed on what he sees as a corrupt world, before accidentally falling to his death.

-Those inside start dying in droves; the teenage couple manage to dig through a thin section of the floor and rappel down beneath the church, only to unknowingly enter a subway tunnel and be struck and killed.
-The sacristan reanimates as a specter and completely possessed, proceeds to kill the schoolteacher.
-At a nightclub in town, Lotte senses something wrong and rushes back to the church, using a secret passageway in the aqueduct to get inside.
+Those inside start dying in droves.
+At a nightclub in town, Lotte senses something wrong and rushes to the church, through a secret passage in the aqueduct.
 Meanwhile, Lisa enters into a trance and wanders into the cellar, finding herself in the same candlelit atrium of her dreams.
-Surrounded by the reanimated specters of the church's victims who chant blasphemy, she lies atop an altar and is raped by Evan, now fully transformed into a goat-headed demon.
+She lies atop an altar and is raped by Evan, who is now fully transformed into a goat-headed demon.